 Eating and exercise are a bonded pair.
 You won’t get the most out of your workout if you are fueling your body, and if you don’t refuel afterward, your body won’t recover the way it should.
 But how long before you hit the gym (home or otherwise) should you eat to get the most out of your sweat session?
+And what are the consequences of exercising after eating?

 If you listen to my mother, you must never ever swim/bike/run or do anything remotely strenuous for 20 minutes post-meal, but I think we should leave this one to the experts.
 According to the Mayo Clinic, if you’re planning on eating a large meal, experts say you should do so at least three to four hours before exercising.
 If you’ve penciled your workout into your calendar and it’s coming up within one to three hours, they recommend eating a small meal or snack.